alexeygumirov/pandoc-for-pdf-how-to/README.md

 Parameters **lof** and **lot** are responsible for the creation of *list of figures* and *list of tables* respectively.

 Parameters **lof-own-page** and **lot-own-page** are responsible for formatting List of Figures and List of Tables into their own pages (similar to **toc-own-page** parameter).

+Parameter **listings-disable-line-numbers** disables line numbers for all listings.

 Because MarkDown for GitHub does not support YAML header in the main file, I set it up in the separate `_yaml-block.yaml` file in the root folder of the project.